 Cramps are actually a symptom of an underlying problem.
-They can be cured.
-The only thing that is required for that is to look at the underlying causes.
+They can be cured (more or less – and may be especially problematic for women with endometriosis.
+Go here for more on that).
+The only thing that is required to do so is to look at the underlying causes.
 Once those are taken care of, the cramps almost always go away, or at least are eased considerably.

 There are three respects in which a natural, paleo approach can ease the pain of and even cure menstrual cramps.
 They are:

 In fact, deficiencies in any of these nutrients is the primary cause of muscle cramping elsewhere in the body.
 Magnesium especially.
+(See my favorite magneisum supplement here.)
 With adequate intake of each of these nutrients, as well as the whole slew of micronutrients and vitamins that are enriched on a paleo diet, the intense pain of abdominal muscle cramping can be eased.

 A paleo diet maximizes micronutrient intake by the simple fact of keeping a woman’s diet within the range of whole foods.
 This helps first by eliminating sources of empty calories.
 Empty calories include all desserts, breads, baked goods, sodas, and wheat products.

 Moreover, empty calories, particularly wheat-based calories, have downright negative effects on nutrient absorption.
 Wheat foods contain proteins called lectins, which bind with micronutrients strongly enough that they prevent normal digestive chemicals from being able to absorb the micronutrients themselves.
 For this reason, empty calorie foods such as bread can actually make an individual’s micronutrients pass right through her.
 When a woman replaces these empty, or even micronutrient-stealing calories with vegetables and animal products, she naturally increases her intake of just about every vitamin and mineral.

 Vitamin E has been shown by itself to reduce the pain of menstrual cramping.
 Good sources of vitamin E are cruciferous vegetables such as spinach, turnip greens, broccoli, and chard, almonds, peppers, asparagus, tomatoes, and carrots.
 Vitamin E is also available in high amounts in meat products.
 Most importantly for paleo dieters, vitamin E is four times as concentrated in grass fed meat than feed lot meat.